Contents

 PIC

-Figure 1.10: The diagrams
+Figure 1.10: Diagrams

 PIC

-1.1.6 How to save the calculation
+1.1.6 How to Save the Calculation

 PIC

-Figure 1.12: The ‘Save’ button
+Figure 1.12: ‘Save’ button

 PIC